Data Centers in Des Moines

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The Des Moines market is served by over 8 major network carriers, as of September 2025.
-Multiple carrier-neutral data centers provide a competitive environment for interconnection, ensuring resilient connectivity and cost-effective bandwidth sourcing.
+Carrier Density & Carrier Neutrality: The Des Moines market is served by over 8 providers, as of September 2025.
+Carrier-neutral facilities provide access to a mix of national and regional fiber networks, ensuring reliable connectivity options.

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Des Moines data centers as of September 2025.
-Secure, private connections to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure are typically established via dedicated circuits to the primary interconnection hubs in Chicago or Kansas City.
+Direct Cloud On-Ramps: The region does not host direct public cloud on-ramps, as of September 2025.
+Secure, private connections to cloud providers are established via network extensions to major hubs like Chicago or Kansas City.

 Power Analysis